Skip to main content

 JSON config

-Pass --config path/to/config.json.
-Keys use the same camelCase shape as the Apify input schema.
-Orchestration flags (--proxy, --clean) are CLI-only and must be set on the command line.
+Pass --config-file path/to/config.json.
+Keys use the same camelCase shape as the Apify Actor input.
+Orchestration flags (--proxy, --purge, --storage) are CLI-only and must be set on the command line.

 {